espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 4. The public key is used to verify the signature of the bootloader image, using RSA-PSS (section 8.1.2 of RFC8017) with the image digest calculated in step (3) for comparison.

-- The application signing scheme is set to RSA for secure boot V2 and to ECDSA for secure boot V1.
+- The application signing scheme is set to RSA for Secure Boot V2 and to ECDSA for Secure Boot V1.

 .. important::
-  It is recommended to use secure boot V2 on the chip versions supporting them.
+  It is recommended to use Secure Boot V2 on the chip versions supporting them.

 .. _secure-boot-v2-bootloader-size: